-The Washington State Building Code Council adopted the 2015 editions of national model codes, with some amendments.
-The Council also adopted changes to the Washington State Energy Code and Ventilation and Indoor Air Quality Code.
+The Washington State Building Code Council adopted the 2015 editions of national model codes, with some amendments (RCW 19.27.074).
+The Council also adopted changes to the Washington State Energy Code.
 Washington's state-developed codes are mandatory statewide for residential and commercial buildings.
-The residential code exceeds the 2006 International Energy Conservation Code standards for most homes, and the commercial code meets or exceeds standards of the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE 90.1-2004).
+The residential code exceeds the 2006 International Energy Conservation Code standards (as amended) for most homes, and the commercial code meets or exceeds standards of the American Society of Heating, Refrigerating, and Air-Conditioning Engineers (ASHRAE 90.1-2004).
 For residential construction covered by ASHRAE 90.1-2007 (buildings with four or more stories), the state code is more stringent.
-The 2015 IBC went into effect as the Washington model code on July 1, 2016.
+The 2015 International Building Code went into effect as the Washington model code on July 1, 2016.